skeund89/reddit-picture-scraper/README.md

 # Reddit Picture Scraper

-## Important Note

-When requesting the subreddit link, only the first 20 posts (or a similar limited number) are loaded by default.
-Therefore, only these posts can be scraped unless additional loading mechanisms are implemented.

 ## Introduction

-The Reddit Picture Scraper is a Python application designed to fetch and download images from specified subreddits.
-It utilizes web scraping techniques to extract image URLs from Reddit's HTML structure and downloads them to a local directory specified by the user.
+The Reddit Picture Scraper is a Python application that uses Selenium to fetch and download images from specified subreddits.
+It navigates through multiple pages to extract image URLs and saves them to a local directory specified by the user.

 ## Table of Contents